The following handbook is an essential document for students in all graduate programs in Pharmacology and Toxicology.

 You may address Significance and Approach for each Specific Aim individually, or may address Significance and Approach for all of the Specific Aims collectively.

-b.
-Innovation – An innovation section is not required for fellowships and does not have to be a part of your Biochemistry proposal.
+An innovation section is not required for fellowships and does not have to be a part of your Pharmacology proposal.
 This section is found in some other types of NIH grants, such as R01 grants.

-c.
-Approach – this section has all the detail of how you’ll do the experiments and the preliminary data to back it up.
+This section has all the detail of how you’ll do the experiments and the preliminary data to back it up

 Preliminary Studies